Benefits of Daikon or Chinese Radish

 They also confirmed that Myrosinase was found mainly on the outer skin of daikon.
 Hence, to enjoy the full benefits of daikon or Chinese radish, do not peel the skin when you prepare it for eating.

-2. Daikon as an Antibacterial & Antiviral Agent
+2. An Antibacterial & Antiviral Agent

 As mentioned earlier, studies done by scientists at Japan's Kyoto Prefecture University's Department of Food Sciences and Nutritional Health, confirmed the presence of Myrosinase in daikon.
 The study also confirmed myrosinase having antimicrobial and antimutagenic properties.